 Just imagine easing fatigue, stress and chronic pain without the usual remedies.
 Imagine not ‘needing’ that double espresso to rev you up or those regular doses of ibuprofen to ease your aching back.
 Yes.
 It can be done.
 As a Yoga and Pilates instructor I am a great proponent of achieving this all by yourself through exercise and a good diet.
-A good workout in an ideal world would leave you feeling energized and ready to go.
+A good massage therapy in an ideal world would leave you feeling energized and ready to go.
 You have massaged your body from the inside out.
-Many of my students claim to feel as though they have just had a massage.
+Many of my students claim to feel as though they have just had one.
 And that is the goal.
 In performing a Pilates exercise or a yoga posture we literally massage the spine, stretch the muscles, oxygenate the blood and activate all the rhythms of the body.

 Massage is an Essential Part of Your Health Routine

 I am talking here about ordinary everyday stresses and tensions of everyday life.
-We hunch over our desks, carry heavy shoulder bags, lead frenetic lives – no wonder we get so stressed.
+We hunch over our desks, carry heavy shoulder bags, lead frenetic lives – no wonder we are so stressed.
 Years of getting out a chair improperly, or sleeping with your neck scrunched up can leave you hurting too.
 Improper posture is a killer.
-Our energy cannot possibly flow correctly if we are not posturally aligned.
+Our energy cannot possibly flow correctly if we don’t align posturally.
 And we don’t always have the time to exercise, eat right or get to bed on time.
 I agree that even drinking enough water every day requires discipline and focus.

 Swedish Massage used to be a Daily Part of a Nurse’s Hospital Routine

-It is hard to imagine that there was a time when Swedish massage seemed positively exotic to most Americans.
-And only a few years ago, nobody had even heard of hot stone massage.
+We can not imagine that there was a time when Swedish massage therapy seemed positively exotic to most Americans.
+And only a few years ago, nobody had even heard of hot stone massages.
 In the North West we use the term deep tissue massage to denote the idea a good deep therapeutic massage.
 This type of massage increases the circulation, improves lymphatic flow, relieves muscles tension and much more.
-If you have muscle spasms, backache, a sore neck, headaches, sciatica, and pains down your arms, you name it and a good massage will help.
-At the very least it will help you cope with and decrease the symptoms of more chronic illnesses such as fibromyalgia, arthritis, Parkinson’s disease, multiple sclerosis.
+If you have muscle spasms, back pain, a sore neck, headaches, sciatica, and pain down your arms, you name it and a good massage therapy will help.
+At the very least it will help you cope with and decrease the symptoms of more chronic illnesses, such as fibromyalgia, arthritis, Parkinson’s disease, multiple sclerosis.
 Again the list is endless.
-At the same time I will point out that massage was once part of a twice-daily routine for hospital patients in America.
+Meanwhile, I will point out that massage was once part of a twice-daily routine for hospital patients in America.

 Craniosacral Therapy – A Gentle and Powerful Therapy

-The massage therapist allows the patient to relax, giving the joint time to close all the way and then allow itself to open up fearlessly and become aware that there is no need to stay in spasm and tight, a natural protective mechanism of the body when in danger.
+The massage therapist allows the patient to have relaxation, giving the joint time to close all the way and then allow itself to open up fearlessly.
+And the patient become aware that there is no need to stay in spasm and tight, a natural protective mechanism of the body when in danger.
 The body needs to understand that the protective mechanism is no longer necessary.
 During the therapy session the therapist is constantly aware of what is happening to the patient by staying tuned to the craniosacral rhythm of the body.
 There are critical moments when the rhythm naturally shuts down so that the body can do its own healing work.
 The therapist has to know when to wait and when to allow movement to begin again.
 The patient’s own body literally does the work.
 The therapist is the facilitator.